EndPointCorp/end-point-blog/2026/06/upgrading-rails-5-to-rails-8-with-ai.md

 That one bit twice, in two different reports, which is why it is worth a grep for any other `array[?]` used against an integer-array column.

 Most of that table is an old lesson: good test coverage is the first line of defense in a Rails upgrade.
-Specs for the calendar helper, the totals, and the report queries would have caught three of these failures before a browser was ever opened, and adding guard specs for them was part of finishing the upgrade.
+Specs for the calendar helper, the totals, the report queries, and the search ordering would have caught four of these failures before a browser was ever opened, and a fifth passed only because its one spec asserted the status code and not the body.
+Adding guard specs for the paths that broke was part of finishing the upgrade.

 ### What each verification layer proved